 Three . . .
 Two . . .
 One . . .
 IGNITION!

-It’s not Rocket Science is a science fiction play in English that includes clowning, magic, juggling, and puppetry.
+It’s not Rocket Science is a science fiction activity in English that includes clowning, magic, juggling, and puppetry.

-The show combines learning English and traveling throughout outer space.
+The activity combines learning English and traveling throughout outer space.

 Ruskus Patruskus finds a job as a secret agent, and he gets a risky secret mission: getting on a space rocket and going to a mysterious planet to seek aliens.